 With Dublin only being an hour flight from most cities in the UK, it’s clear to see why so many people choose this picturesque city as a weekend break away.
 Dublin is full of culture, history, food, Guinness and most importantly friendly locals.
-There are so many fun and interesting things to do in Dublin all year round so you’ll be guaranteed to have a good time.
-So, if you’re wondering what to do in Dublin, you’ll be glad to know there is endless amounts of fun for all ages of the family.
+There are so many fun and top things to do in Dublin all year round so you’ll be guaranteed to have a good time.
+So, if you’re wondering what to do in Dublin, you’ll be glad to know there are endless amounts of fun for all ages of the family.

-Dublin is the awesome capitol of Ireland and is the most visited city in this awesome country.
+Dublin is the awesome capital of Ireland and is the most visited city in this awesome country.
 When visiting Dublin you will get to see stunning historic buildings such as the amazing Dublin castle, discover Irish heritage and learn about the Irish culture.
 Also, don’t forget the amazing Dublin Zoo, these are just some of the amazing places to visit in Dublin.

-In this blog post you’ll find the best things to do in Dublin, as well as insider tips and the best places to stay.
+In this blog post, you’ll find the best things to do in Dublin, as well as insider tips and the best places to stay.

 Best things to do in Dublin

 Let’s get on with this city break itinerary and what’s on in Dublin;